DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-08-teachers-leaving-schools.md

 ## Current process

-Schools using the service see a link on bottom of the page for each early career teacher with the text ‘Tell us if (teacher’s name) is transferring to another school’.
+Schools using the service see a link at the bottom of the profile page for each early career teacher with the text ‘Tell us if (teacher’s name) is transferring to another school’.

 ![TODO](current-leaving-link.png)